niilante/FFCK/docs/Workarounds/Workarounds.md

 ## I can't disable the "new tab" features on mobile, what can I do?
-You could work with `policies.json`, it's fully excplained over [here](https://support.mozilla.org/en-US/kb/customizing-firefox-using-policiesjson).
+You could work with `policies.json`, it's fully explained over [here](https://support.mozilla.org/en-US/kb/customizing-firefox-using-policiesjson).
 Create `policies.json` under `distribution/policies.json` and then you can add your own policies.

 ```json
 {